And-Ring/ad_agency/README.md

 - Implemented with class-based views (CBV)

 ### Technologies
 - Python / Django
-- PostgreSQL (Dockerized)
+- PostgreSQL (Dockerized for local development, Supabase in production)
 - Docker & Docker Compose
 - HTML / CSS (Bootstrap + custom styles)
 - JavaScript (Bootstrap components)
 - i18n / multi-language support

 ### Notes
-- All files (CSS, JS, images) are stored in the repository and used during deployment on Render
+- All static files (CSS, JS, images) are stored in the repository and used during deployment.
-- Portfolio project, not for commercial use
+- The project is deployed on the Render free tier.
+The service may take 20–30 seconds to wake up on the first request.
-- PostgreSQL service on Render (temporary free plan)
+- PostgreSQL is hosted on Supabase (free tier); Dockerized PostgreSQL is used locally.

 ---